habity-design/bedsideclock-documentation/docs/More/How_to_update.md

 - Cancel snooze by double-pressing stop button.
 - Exposing Wind Down event and light toggle in Home Assistant.
 - Better one-handed operations: You can now use the snooze button to select items in settings.
+- Alarm tones ring for a longer period before stopping.
 - Improved stability.

 **Update v1.1.1**